British Rail Class 87: British Rail

 The first member of the class, 87001, entered service in June 1973 and deliveries continued until the last of the standard locomotives, 87035, entered service in October 1974.
 The unique 87101 was delivered in 1975 and was used for testing until it entered regular service in 1976.
+With the completion of the electrification to Glasgow in May 1974, the class 87s inaugurated the electric Anglo-Scottish services which they had been designed for, in doing so, they reduced the fastest London-Glasgow journey time by one hour, from six hours to five over the 401 mile route.
 The majority of the Class 87s' workload came on express passenger services from London Euston to the North West and Glasgow; they were, however, also used for heavy freight work until the early-1990s, especially steel and other heavy commodities.

 In 1976, 87001 was the first to be named as STEPHENSON.
 The following year, British Rail decided that, as the flagships of their Anglo-Scottish fleet, the Class 87s should become the new Royal Scot class.
 Many received names with an appropriate theme; 87001 became Royal Scot and the STEPHENSON name was transferred to 87101.

 During the 1980s, British Rail locomotives were allocated to separate sectors: the standard 87s were transferred to the InterCity sector and the unique 87101 was assigned to Railfreight Distribution.
 This change eventually saw the end of freight work for most of the class, when InterCity gained full control of the standard fleet.

 The class was originally painted in the then standard British Rail Blue livery; in the mid-to-late 1980s, the class was painted in various InterCity liveries.
 The exception was 87101, which received a Railfreight grey livery in the early-1990s.